jannikG95/NapierGeoTools/QueryOsmAPI/README.md

 The facade class contains a <code>Map<String,Element> elements</code> which stores all the created nodes and a
 <code>TagList taglist</code> object that contains a <code>TreeMap<String,ArrayList<String>> listOfTags </code> with references to the associated node objects.

-The quereis searching for the "coffee" tag or an RegEx, after the file was parsed into the parser1 object can look like this:
+The queries searching for the "coffee" tag or an RegEx, after the file was parsed into the parser1 object can look like this:

 ```
 //Query with default Radius without regex